robert-kratz/pdf-tools/README.md

 ## Description

-PDF Tools is a web application designed to provide simple, client-side PDF manipulation functionalities.
+PDF Tools is a web application designed to provide simple, server-side PDF manipulation functionalities.
 Currently, it supports splitting and merging PDF files directly within the browser, ensuring user privacy and data security.
 No server-side processing is involved.

 ## Features